XXXTentacion: 2017: Release from prison, Revenge, 17, and A Ghetto Christmas Carol

 On September 22, 2017, Noah Cyrus released her single titled "Again", featuring Onfroy's vocals.
 Onfroy previewed new music on November 2, 2017, signaling a return to making music.
 Onfroy announced Bad Vibes Forever again on November 17, 2017, speaking on the album, Onfroy said "It will be a mix of genres you have seen me dabble with, if you are not a fan of me this is not an album for you, it is for core fans only".
 The album title shares its name with his label.
-On December 11, 2017, Onfroy released A Ghetto Christmas Carol on SoundCloud.
+On December 11, 2017, Onfroy released his tenth EP, A Ghetto Christmas Carol on SoundCloud.
 A day before his hearing for witness tampering charges, Onfroy announced that he was preparing three albums to be ready for 2018, and after being released on house arrest, he announced the titles of all three albums, Skins, Bad Vibes Forever and ?.